The Times: 1890 to 1981

 Kim Philby, a double agent with primary allegiance to the Soviet Union, was a correspondent for the newspaper in Spain during the Spanish Civil War of the late 1930s.
 Philby was admired for his courage in obtaining high-quality reporting from the front lines of the bloody conflict.
 He later joined British Military Intelligence (MI6) during World War II, was promoted into senior positions after the war ended, and defected to the Soviet Union when discovery was inevitable in 1963.

 Between 1941 and 1946, the left-wing British historian E. H. Carr was assistant editor.
 Carr was well known for the strongly pro-Soviet tone of his editorials.
 In December 1944, when fighting broke out in Athens between the Greek Communist ELAS and the British Army, Carr in a Times leader sided with the Communists, leading Winston Churchill to condemn him and the article in a speech to the House of Commons.
 As a result of Carr's editorial, The Times became popularly known during that stage of World War II as "the threepenny Daily Worker" (the price of the Communist Party's Daily Worker being one penny).

-On 3 May 1966, it resumed printing news on the front page – previously the front page had been given over to small advertisements, usually of interest to the moneyed classes in British society.
+On 3 May 1966, it resumed printing news on the front page; previously, the front page had been given over to small advertisements, usually of interest to the moneyed classes in British society.
 Also in 1966, the Royal Arms, which had been a feature of the newspaper's masthead since its inception, was abandoned.
 In the same year, members of the Astor family sold the paper to Canadian publishing magnate Roy Thomson.
 His Thomson Corporation brought it under the same ownership as The Sunday Times to form Times Newspapers Limited.

-An industrial dispute prompted the management to shut the paper for nearly a year from 1 December 1978 to 12 November 1979.
+An industrial dispute prompted the management to shut down the paper for nearly a year, from 1 December 1978 to 12 November 1979.

-The Thomson Corporation management were struggling to run the business due to the 1979 energy crisis and union demands.
-Management sought a buyer who was in a position to guarantee the survival of both titles, and had the resources and was committed to funding the introduction of modern printing methods.
+The Thomson Corporation management was struggling to run the business due to the 1979 energy crisis and union demands.
+Management sought a buyer who was in a position to guarantee the survival of both titles, had the resources, and was committed to funding the introduction of modern printing methods.

 Several suitors appeared, including Robert Maxwell, Tiny Rowland and Lord Rothermere; however, only one buyer was in a position to meet the full Thomson remit, Australian media magnate Rupert Murdoch.
-Robert Holmes à Court, another Australian magnate had previously tried to buy The Times in 1980.
+Robert Holmes à Court, another Australian magnate, had previously tried to buy The Times in 1980.